cerb/cerb.github.io/_docs/getting_started/groups.md

 [Workers](/docs/workers) with similar skills and duties are organized into **groups**.
 The workers assigned to a group are its **members**.

+One or more members of a group may be designated as its **managers**.
+Managers control the group's roster and assets, and determine how its tasks are organized and assigned.
-Groups typically reflect existing departments -- support, sales, development, marketing, billing, legal, etc.

-However, groups may alternatively be based on any criteria that makes sense for your needs -- division, region, product line, and so on.
+Groups typically reflect existing departments: support, sales, development, marketing, billing, legal, etc. However, groups may alternatively be based on any criteria that suits your needs: division, region, role, product line, and so on.

-New tasks can effortlessly be assigned to the most appropriate group as a whole -- by anyone -- without first needing to figure out which specific worker is both responsible for a task and also currently available to handle it.

 For instance: